-Trailer Music Live! in NYC : an audience perspective
+Trailer Music Live in New York : an Audience Perspective

-This is a review by guest author Mike Vallone, who attended the Trailer Music Live concert last Saturday, Feb.
+This is a review by guest author Mike Vallone, who attended the Trailer Music Live concert in New York last Saturday, Feb.
 19.

 I have to say before I talk about the show, that I feel incredibly fortunate to have seen both Trailer Music Live (TML) shows in Santa Monica and also New York City.
 I never had thought in my wildest dreams that I would see a whole concert dedicated to trailer music, nevermind get to see it twice.
 I will try to bring my experience of both into the review on the TML concert in NYC.
 Also, if I forget some of the cues that were performed I apologize in advance, but I do remember most of them .